Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] files in the local repository that have not been merged into the master branch
 - [ ] staged files that Git does not know about because the have not been committed
-- [x] files in the working directory that Git does not know about because the have not been staged or committed
+- [x] files in the working directory that Git does not know about because they have not been staged or committed
 - [ ] files in the remote repository that Git does not know about because they have not been tagged

 #### Q110.
 What type of Git hook could be used to validate that a commit message contains a ticket number?